pcbrendel/pcbrendel.github.io/_posts/2017-12-23-use-yelp-api-r-rstats.md

 results <- content(res)
 ```

-Now that we have the data we can create a function to parse and format the data.
+Now that we have the data we can create a function to parse and format the data:

 ```{r}
 yelp_httr_parse <- function(x) {